 For our stay in Skopje we booked an Airbnb at Goce, A really nice guy who showed us around the city and took us to a few

 of his friends who worked in the old town.
 We visited a jewel maker and an archaeological place were his friend was in charge of restoring damaged sculptures.
 We spent about an hour in the small fortress were the sculptures were stored.
-We talked, drank tea and shot a lot of pictures.
-Good times.

 Ohrid: Lukanov Apartments

 With a great view over the lake and right next to a small orthodox church saint Saint Sophia, the location of Lukanov Apartments is really great.
 The city center is a five minute walk, so you’re close to everything.
-The apartments are fully equipped, so we ate our self made breakfasts on our hueg balcony.
+The apartments are fully equipped, so we ate our self made breakfasts on our huge balcony.
 Prices are a lot higher than in Skopje, so having the ability to fetch your meals at the supermarket saves quite a bit.
-We paid around 15 euro for a night at the appartments, which was very cheap compared to the surrounding accommodations.
+We paid around 15 euro for a night at the apartments, which was very cheap compared to the surrounding accommodations.

 Other and Souvenirs